Four Epigraphs after Escher: History

-Waterhouse was inspired by graphic artworks by M. C. Escher to write in 1993 Four Epigraphs after Escher in four movements, each named for a piece of graphic art.
+Waterhouse was inspired by graphic artworks by M. C. Escher to write in 1993 Vier Epigraphe nach Escher (Four Epigraphs after Escher) in four movements, each named for a piece of graphic art.
 He scored it as a piano trio with viola and heckelphone.
-It is one of few compositions for a solo heckelphone, a kind of oboe in low register.
+It is one of few chamber music works for heckelphone, a rare member of the oboe family prominently used by Richard Strauss, Frederick Delius and Paul Hindemith.
 Paul Hindemith had written a Trio, Op.
-47, for the same ensemble in 1928.
+47, for the same combination of instruments in 1928.
 The work was published by Friedrich Hofmeister Musikverlag in Leipzig in 1998.

 The composition is structured in four movements: